Syntax Document

 }

 // 1.
-Function definition '{' should be on the same line as the function declaration
+Function definition '{' and function declaration need to be on same line

 // 2.
-There should be a space between the return parameters and ')'
+Space needed between return parameter and ')'

 fn test(int arg1, int arg2):int {